 - STAIN REMOVAL

-- Remove as much stain as you can with a knife blade (from the edge towards the centre).

-- Dab with a clean rág.
+- Dab with a clean rag.

 - Remove the stain with solvent on a clean rag.
 Never pour the solvent directly over the stain.

 - Rub with a clean and dry rag.

 - Brush the fabric against the grain.

 - Use the vacuum cleaner when the fabric is dry.